-Always use new zinc-air batteries that have a minimum remaining shelf life of one year.
+- Always use new zinc-air batteries that have a minimum remaining shelf life of one year. - To save battery power, turn off your hearing aids when they are not in use.

-How to insert the battery in your hearing aid
+Inserting the battery into your hearing aid

-- Open the battery door completely by using your fingernail.
-Remove the used battery if present - Prepare the new battery.
-Remove the protective foil to activate the battery.
-Wait for two minutes before inserting the battery into the hearing aid. - Insert the new battery with the positive side in the correct position.
-Always insert the battery in the battery compartment door, never directly into the hearing aid.
-Close the battery door
+- 1. Open the battery door with 2. your fingernail.
+Remove the old battery (if there is one). - Remove the packaging and protective foil from the new battery.
+Wait for two minutes while the battery activates - 3.
+Insert the new battery, with the plus (+) sign correctly positioned, into the battery compartment door.
+Do not insert it directly into the hearing aid. - 4.
+Close the battery door.